Estates and Taxes

 • Spread them around to your family or friends.
 See Gift Tax.

-• Shield them in a trust, by a joint ownership with your spouse, or transfer on death assets.
+• Shield them in a trust or by a joint ownership with your spouse.

 • Well crafted AB, credit shelter, or bypass trusts could provide a way to legally shelter some of your assets from federal estate tax.